bob-feracho/nba-dbpm-predictor-capstone/README.md

 ⚠️ This project was developed for my personal capstone and learning journey.
 Please do not reuse or submit this work as part of your coursework.

+And a huge thank you to users sumitrodatta and wyattowalsh on Kaggle for compiling and updating this data!

 ## 📌 Overview

 This app uses Random Forest regression to estimate a player’s defensive impact (DBPM) from NBA Draft Combine stats like height, weight, sprint time, lane agility, and verticals.